ibm-cloud-docs/openwhisk/openwhisk_reference.md

 | codeSize | The maximum size of the actioncode in MB. | 48 | 1 | 48 |
 | parameters | The maximum size of the parameters that can be attached in MB. | 1 | 0 | 1 |

-### Per action timeout (ms) (Default: 60s)
+### Per Action timeout (ms) (Default: 60s)
 {: #openwhisk_syslimits_timeout}
-* The timeout limit N is in the range [100 ms..300000 ms], and is set per action in milliseconds.
+* The timeout limit N is in the range [100 ms..300000 ms], and is set per Action in milliseconds.
-* A user can change the timeout limit when an action is created.
+* A user can change the timeout limit when an Action is created.
 * A container that runs longer than N milliseconds is terminated.

-### Per action memory (MB) (Default: 256 MB)
+### Per Action memory (MB) (Default: 256 MB)
 {: #openwhisk_syslimits_memory}
-* The memory limit M is in the range from [128 MB..512 MB] and is set per action in MB.
+* The memory limit M is in the range from [128 MB..512 MB] and is set per Action in MB.
-* A user can change the memory limit when an action is created.
+* A user can change the memory limit when an Action is created.
 * A container cannot use more memory than is allocated by the limit.

-### Per action logs (MB) (Default: 10 MB)
+### Per Action logs (MB) (Default: 10 MB)
 {: #openwhisk_syslimits_logs}
-* The log limit N is in the range [0 MB..10 MB] and is set per action.
+* The log limit N is in the range [0 MB..10 MB] and is set per Action.
-* A user can change the action log limit when an action is created or updated.
+* A user can change the Action log limit when an Action is created or updated.
 * Logs that exceed the set limit are truncated, so any new log entries are ignored, and a warning is added as the last output of the activation to indicate that the activation exceeded the set log limit.

-### Per action artifact (MB) (Fixed: 48 MB)
+### Per Action artifact (MB) (Fixed: 48 MB)
 {: #openwhisk_syslimits_artifact}
-* The maximum code size for the action is 48 MB.
+* The maximum code size for the Action is 48 MB.
-* It is recommended for a JavaScript action to use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
+* It is recommended for a JavaScript Action to use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
 * This limit is fixed and cannot be changed.

 ### Per activation payload size (MB) (Fixed: 1 MB)
 {: #openwhisk_syslimits_activationsize}
-* The maximum POST content size plus any curried parameters for an action invocation or trigger firing is 1 MB.
+* The maximum POST content size plus any curried parameters for an Action invocation or Trigger firing is 1 MB.

-### Per namespace concurrent invocation (Fixed: 1000)
+### Per Namespace concurrent invocation (Fixed: 1000)
 {: #openwhisk_syslimits_concur}
-* The number of activations that are either executing or queued for execution for a namespace cannot exceed 1000.
+* The number of activations that are either executing or queued for execution for a Namespace cannot exceed 1000.
 * This limit is fixed and cannot be changed.

 ### Invocations per minute (Fixed: 5000)
 {: #openwhisk_syslimits_invocations}
-* The rate limit N is set to 5000 and limits the number of action invocations in 1-minute windows.
+* The rate limit N is set to 5000 and limits the number of Action invocations in 1-minute windows.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.
 * This limit is fixed and cannot be changed.

 ### Size of the parameters (Fixed: 1 MB)
 {: #openwhisk_syslimits_parameters}
-* The size limit for the parameters on creating or updating of an action/package/trigger is 1 MB.
+* The size limit for the parameters on creating or updating of an Action/Package/Trigger is 1 MB.
 * An entity with too large parameters is rejected on trying to create or update it.
 * This limit is fixed and cannot be changed.

-### Limit the maximum number of actions on a sequence (Default: Not set)
+### Limit the maximum number of Actions on a sequence (Default: Not set)
 {: #openwhisk_max_actions_sequence}
-* `LIMITS_ACTIONS_SEQUENCE_MAXLENGTH`= The maximum number of actions you can set on a sequence.
+* `LIMITS_ACTIONS_SEQUENCE_MAXLENGTH`= The maximum number of Actions you can set on a sequence.
 * Maximum value is 50.

-### Per Docker action open files ulimit (Fixed: 64:64)
+### Per Docker Action open files ulimit (Fixed: 64:64)
 {: #openwhisk_syslimits_openulimit}
 * The maximum number of open files is 64 (for both hard and soft limits).
 * The docker run command uses the argument `--ulimit nofile=64:64`.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.

-### Per Docker action processes ulimit (Fixed: 512:512)
+### Per Docker Action processes ulimit (Fixed: 512:512)
 {: #openwhisk_syslimits_proculimit}
 * The maximum number of processes available to a user is 512 (for both hard and soft limits).
 * The docker run command uses the argument `--ulimit nproc=512:512`.